-I applied my interest in physics to pool and that allowed me to develop what I call “Position Theory.”
-Pocketing a ball is really easy, but placing the cue ball in position so that the next shot is easy, is harder.
-To place it so that the next several shots will be possible is the real game.
-Not a single book on the subject of pool dealt with playing position.
+I applied my interest in physics to pool, and that allowed me to develop what I call “Position Theory.”
+Pocketing a ball is easy, but placing the cue ball in position so that the next shot is easy, is harder.
+To position it so that the next several shots will be possible is the real game.
+Not a single book on the subject of pool dealt with playing “position.”
 How can that be?

 While I was a decent player, I was even better at teaching the game.
 Pool halls often would allow me to teach students.
 My first high-level student was at Cal Poly in San Luis Obispo, while working as project manager for Craig Vetter.
 Later, I lived in Colorado Springs to manage the first Vetter Rally.

 I finished my business with the Colorado Springs BMW dealer, and Burt’s Pool Hall was next door.
-I stopped in the just knock a few balls around.
-I had a few hours to kill before a dinner date with my girl friend.
-The place had nearly two dozen tables and was totally empty.
+I stopped in to knock a few balls around.
+I had a few hours to kill before a dinner date with my girlfriend.
+The place had nearly two dozen tables and was empty.
 I got the balls and went to the back to make sure that I would be alone for the next couple of hours of my practice.

 A group of young women came in to play and walked back to where I was playing.
 They asked me how long I would be using the table.
 All of the tables were empty, so I asked, “Why do you want this one?”
-It was explained that they were the pool hall sponsored team and they were supposed to play on the table that I was using.
-They took the table next to me for practice and I continued, but I was watching them carefully out of the corner of my eye.
+They explained that they were the pool hall sponsored team, and they were supposed to play on the table that I was using.
+They took the table next to me for practice, and I continued, but I was observing them out of the corner of my eye.
 After watching each player on the table, I interrupted and asked if I could show them something.
 They were kind enough to tolerate me butting in on their practice session.

-I demonstrated some corrections that were mostly basic.
-A few had incorrect posture for pool and we worked on that.
+I demonstrated some necessary corrections.
+A few had incorrect posture for pool, and we worked on that.
 Then I started showing them advanced pool play.
-I learned that they had won the US Championship for 1980, but they weren’t the best team, but only second best.
+I learned that they had won the US Championship in 1980, but they weren’t the best team, but only second best.
 They felt that they had won by luck.

-I called my girl friend and canceled our dinner date just so I could keep working with this team.
+I called my girlfriend and canceled our dinner date so that I could keep working with this team.